wgmyers/repoco/INSTALL.md

 Copy .env.example to .env and fill in suitable values.

+If your main repos are still called 'master', set GIT_MAIN to that, otherwise use 'main'.

 In particular, you need to create the config/sites directory, if that is where you are putting things.